Polish Museum, Rapperswil: Repatriation

 The Museum's founder, Count Plater, had bequeathed the collections to the Polish people.
-In 1927, after Poland had regained independence following World War I, pursuant to Plater's wishes the Museum collections were transported to Poland in fourteen railroad cars: 3,000 works of art, 2,000 historic memorabilia, 20,000 engravings, 9,000 coins and medals, 92,000 books, and 27,000 manuscripts.
+In 1927, after Poland had regained independence following World War I, pursuant to Plater's wishes the Museum collections were transported to Poland in fourteen railroad cars: 1,400 maps and atlases, 10,000 photographs, 1,000 musical scores, 91,000 books (including brochures and periodicals), and 27,000 manuscripts.

 The greater part of these collections, especially the library and archives, were deliberately destroyed by the Germans in Warsaw during World War II.

 A notable object that survived was Tadeusz Kościuszko's heart, which now reposes in a chapel at Warsaw's Royal Castle, rebuilt in the 1970s from its deliberate destruction in World War II.

 Contemporary Poland

 In 1936 a Museum of Contemporary Poland was established at the Rapperswil Castle, to popularize the art and achievements of independent Poland.

 In 1940, after some 13,000 Polish Army soldiers who had fought in France were interned in Switzerland, the Museum supervised educational and cultural work at the internment camps.

 In 1945, at the conclusion of World War II, the Museum was taken over by the Polish People's Republic.
 In 1952 Rapperswil's local government, fearing that the Castle would become a center for communist propaganda, closed the Museum.